Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/preface.typ

 == Let's Begin

 Program verification is a journey from informal reasoning to mathematical certainty.
-This guide will equip you with powerful tools for analyzing programs automatically, guaranteeing properties that testing alone cannot ensure.
+This guide equips you with powerful tools for analyzing programs automatically, guaranteeing properties that testing alone cannot ensure.

 Whether you're here to understand how verification works, to apply these techniques to your own code, or to advance the state of the art, this guide aims to be a valuable resource.